 Every student deserves a Recovering Bright Futures Program.

-The Department is partnering with Prenda schools for a new and exciting grant opportunity to support your students and families who have experienced learning loss and who have may have experienced significant stress and disruption as a result of the COVID-19 pandemic – Recovering Bright Futures.
+The Department is partnering with Prenda for a new and exciting grant opportunity to support your students and families who have experienced learning loss and who have may have experienced significant stress and disruption as a result of the COVID-19 pandemic – Recovering Bright Futures.